 “I use a screen reading program entitled JAWS, from Freedom Scientific.
 It reads the computer screen for me as I write.
 It spells out each letter, and then with various key controls. it reads me the word, line, or paragraph.

-“This is invaluable for me because it allows me to read e-mail, respond to it, as well as continue in the security field and write blogs, books, and fiction.
+“This is invaluable for me because it allows me to read e-mail, respond to it, and continue in the security field and write blogs, books, and fiction.
 Being perfectly honest, I probably would have curled up and died without this avenue to express myself and help save lives.”

 Accessible Software and Devices